Getting and Using Sandbags

 To help the community prepare for possible flooding, sandbags and sand are distributed free of charge to City residents and business owners the first Saturday in November, December, January, February, and March.
 The distribution takes places from 9am to 1pm on each of these Saturdays at the City Corporation Yard at 770 Jackson Street.

 When a flood threat develops, the City provides sandbags free of charge.
-Typical locations for this operation are Memorial Stadium on Menlo Avenue off Jefferson Street, or in the parking lot north of the Factory Stores, adjacent to Westwood School on Freeway Drive.
+The usual location for this operation is in the parking lot north of the Factory Stores, adjacent to Westwood School on Freeway Drive.
 This emergency distribution begins when a flood or flash flood watch is posted by the National Weather Service for the Napa River and/or its tributaries.
 In some cases, sandbag operations may be initiated prior to a watch or warning if conditions warrant.
 Follow the link at the bottom of this page to check the current status of watches and warnings.

 How to fill and stack sandbags

 When filling sandbags you should work in pairs, with one person holding the bag while the other shovels in the fill material.
 The first shovel of fill will be placed on the lip of the bag to help hold the bag open.
 The bag holder should bend at the waist until the elbows are resting on the knees while he is holding the bag open.
 The shoveler should use rounded scoops of fill until the bag is approximately 1/3 full.
 While shoveling, avoid extra movements (turning or twisting of the back) as this will tire you out sooner.

 The use of sandbags is a simple but effective method of preventing or reducing damage from water or debris.
 Suggestions for construction sandbags follow:

 1. Close-weave burlap bags are recommended for all sandbag construction.